Le Jazz Hot!

 "Le Jazz Hot!" is a song from the 1982 musical film Victor/Victoria.
 It is sung by Victor/Victoria, performed by Julie Andrews in both the film and the original Broadway cast.
-Le Jazz Hot was also choreographed by Katherine Dunham.
+Le Jazz Hot was choreographed by Katherine Dunham.

 Synopsis

 The song featured Victor/Victoria's debut to the world and the stage is themed with a piano and backup dancers.
 Victoria successfully fools the audience into believing that she is a male drag queen.